shantanu29singla/smart-data-chatbot/README.md

 # 💬 Smart Data Chatbot (Natural Language → SQL)

+A Streamlit-based chatbot that converts natural language queries into SQL and displays results with visualization.

+---

 ## 📌 Overview
 This project allows users to query data using simple English instead of writing SQL queries.

+Users can ask questions like:
+- "Top 5 states by sales"
+- "Sales of binder in Florida"
+- "Total sales"

+The system converts these queries into SQL and retrieves results from a database.

 ---